 To learn a little more about that night, Schwankert himself tries an experiment, submerging himself in water nearly as cold as the water would have been and showing scientifically and describing anecdotally the experience.
 He does other experiments as well.

-The prejudices allowed that law and others to pass also influenced the narrative about the Chinese survivors–they were cowards.
-They hid abroad the lifeboat, they pretended to be women.
+The prejudices allowed that the exclusion act and other anti-Asian laws to pass also influenced the narrative about the Chinese survivors–they were cowards.
+They hid aboard the lifeboat, they pretended to be women.
 Schwankert’s team tackles those accusations by building a replica of a lifeboat and trying to recreate those claims.
 Refuting those claims, one must remember that other men were haunted by unjust accusations such as Joseph Bruce Ismay, former chairman of the White Star Line, and the only Japanese passenger, Masabumi Hosono, a Japanese civil servant.
 He was the only Japanese passenger on the ship and was held to account for not upholding the Western “women and children first” ethos.
 There was also a matter of which lifeboat he was on.
 And then there was the racism he faced and wrote about–he was sent to the lower decks while other White passengers of his class were not.
 He had to brush pass a crew member because the crew assumed he was third class.

 The team also wonders what forces drove these men from the United Kingdom?
 Where could they possibly hope to go?
 The factor is economics.
 As the team follows the trail of these men, they find that the Chinese were often shifted about as a result of, not their personal economic hopes and dreams, but because their hopes could be exploited.